sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 Skips a specified number of seconds from start of audio.

 The `skip` method accepts the number of seconds to jump as single argument.
-The  value in second should be less than duration of audio.
+When the value in seconds exceeds the duration of the audio, it rounds down the value and jumps straight to the end of the audio.

 ```js
 WebAudio.getAudio('speech').skip(5) // range: [0, duration of audio]